 Provide trainings: JJC provides research-based trainings on juvenile justice system involvement to a variety of stakeholders.

-Participate in relevant coalitions: JJC belongs to several statewide coalitions, including the Ohio Juvenile Justice Alliance, the Attorney General’s Taskforce on Criminal Justice and Mental Illness, the Ohio Justice Alliance for Community Corrections, and the National Juvenile Justice Network.
+Participate in relevant coalitions: JJC belongs to several statewide and national coalitions, including the Ohio Juvenile Justice Alliance, the Sentencing Commission, the Ohio Justice Alliance for Community Corrections, and the National Juvenile Justice Network.